 Content produced by Outpost Hope One (OH1) and Star Trek: Borderlands (ST:B) overrides the broader canon in all cases.
 Players have been writing together under the ST:B banner for over 25 years and their work stands.

 Players should avoid using technology or terminology from non-Star Trek franchises.
 Star Trek has a strong technobabble tradition that can borrow out-of-franchise.
 For example, Iconian Gateways instead of "stargates", tricorders instead of "sonic screwdrivers", quantum filament blades instead of "light sabres".

 Star Trek: Borderlands (ST:B) is a group of duty stations (DSs) scattered across the Delta Quadrant (DQ).
 The commanding officers (COs) of each DS create a larger universe within which to write.
 A list of DSs is available on the Outpost Hope One (OH1) website.

-Star Trek: Borderlands (ST:B) includes multiple United Federation of Planets stations and ships, a Romulan Star Empire Ship, a Delta Freedom Alliance ship (unique to ST:B), and, several civilian ships.
+Star Trek: Borderlands (ST:B) includes multiple United Federation of Planets stations and ships, a Romulan Star Empire Ship, a Delta Freedom Alliance ship (unique to ST:B), a Borg Probe, and, several civilian ships.
 In the past, DSs have included Klingon ships and planetary governments.

 Outpost Hope One (OH1) is located in the Delta Quadrant (DQ) about forty years after USS Voyager reached Earth.